bayerschphi/ohtm_pipeline/Readme.txt

 load_ohtm_file: True/False
 -> True: load an ohtm_file from the output_folder.
 -> False: nothing happens.
+-> Just add the name, not the ending .ohtm.
+Use it wihtout the .ohtm.
--> If you have create_ohtm_file and load on True, the new files will be importet but loaded file will be processed in the later steps of the code.
+-> If you have create_ohtm_file and load on True, the new files will be created but loaded file will be processed
+    in the later steps of the code.

 ohtm_file_load_name: "...."
 -> insert the name of the ohtm_file you want to load.